zevross-spatial/rpackage-sensorDataImport/README.md

 * Add tables with the `add_tables_db()` function (refers to an existing SQL file right now)
 * runShiny("nyc") will launch the Shiny app (inst/shiny-apps/nyc)
 * The server.R file sets the working directory to the shiny apps working directory
 * The server.R file tries to connect to the DB using the function `get_connection()`.
 It reports an error if there was a problem with connection.
+This has been updated so that the Shiny app has parameters related to the connection that are used by default in the get_connection() and the error is reported directly in the shiny app.
 * The server then waits for upload.
 * On upload the server tests for names that match a specific pattern.
 In this instance it looks for the first three letters to be ABP, GPS etc. If not it reports an error.
 * The server then uses the function `process_data()` to try and process.
 This function is part of utils.R and it actually doesn't process the data it determines which of the processing scripts to use and then runs that script.
 The processing scripts are in the `sensor_processing.R` script and they each return a processed datafile.